zzzprojects/learn-orm/tutorials/vb-net/enums.md

 Console.WriteLine("The numerical value of {0} is {1}", category, intVal)
 ```

-Let's run the above code and it will print the following output on the console window.
+Let's run the above code, and it will print the following output on the console window.

 ```csharp
 The numerical value of HealthCare in 33